 When Julius Caesar started to lose his hair, he tried to everything to reverse it and keep the condition a secret.
 In his attempts to conceal his thinning hair, the Roman dictator tried to grow his remaining hair longer at the back.
-In a less than successful attempt, he tried to cover his bald spot by combing all his hair forward, giving the infamous comb-over its ancient roots.
+In a less than a successful attempt, he tried to cover his bald spot by combing all his hair forward, giving the infamous comb-over its ancient roots.

 Seeing that this technique was no good, his lover Cleopatra recommended a rather unusual topical remedy which consisted of horse teeth, ground mice, and bear grease.
 This had very little effect, so the dictator took to nature for his final solution and one which soon became his signature look – he donned a laurel wreath around his scalp.